WELCOME

 Current Multifamily Loan Rates

-Below are current multifamily loan rates based on property size:
+Below are current multifamily loan rates based on loan term:

 Loan Program Comparison

 Below is a quick reference guide that compares the major loan programs available for multifamily financing.
-This table outlines key features and ideal use cases for each option, helping you choose the financing path that best fits your investment strategy.
+This table outlines key features and ideal use cases for each option, helping you choose the financing path that best fits your investment strategy, whether you’re buying your first duplex or financing a large apartment building purchase.

 California Multifamily Financing Programs & Market Analysis